Danziger/CarND-T1-P3-Behavioral-Cloning/WRITEUP.md

 we have been following before.

-Also, while I have recorded recovery data focusing just on how to steer the car back into the read, but not on how to get there at first, as I want the model not to learn that, I'm giving it that information with the normal "racing" laps, so the whole point of adding recovery data is probably lost.
+Also, while I have recorded recovery data focusing just on how to steer the car back into the read, but not on how to get there at first, as I don't want the model to learn that, I'm giving it that information with the normal "racing" laps, so the whole point of adding recovery data is probably lost.
 Even worse, on top of that, there is 4 times more normal laps than recovery data.

 For  the reasons I explained before and mainly a time restriction, I decided not to implement these changes nor record a completely new data set, and instead just focus on trying to get better models by analyzing the data and further